pdimens/harpy/docs/Commands/preprocess.md

 ==- Iqbal et _al._
 !!!warning
 The name `gih` is a placeholder and will be replaced with `iqbal202_` in a future release when the protocol is officially published.
-!!!
+The preprint can be found [here](https://doi.org/10.64898/2026.08.03.742036) !!!

 - Barcode configuration: `stagger + 8 + 8 + 8` on read 1
 - Sample identifier: UDIs
 - Facility should demultiplex

-The Genomics Innovation Hub at Cornell University has been developing a variant to the Meier/Chan haplotagging chemistry.
+The Genomics Innovation Hub at Cornell University has been developing [BLink-seq](https://blinkseq.github.io), a variant to the Meier/Chan haplotagging chemistry.
 Due to the differences in adapters, barcode design, and barcode position, these data require a different preprocessing approach.
 This design puts linked-read barcodes inline at the beginning of read 1.
 It begins with a variable-length stagger, followed by 3 8bp combinatorial barcodes, with a short spacer between each, followed by an ME sequence.
 This design